By Liz Brazile

 The internet psychologist was promptly checked for her lane straying and advised not to center herself during debates about black intracultural issues.
 Predictably, she made a sarcastic remark about how she’ll be sure not to share her opinion in the future, considering she has the “wrong skin color”.
 Stop right there.

-We need to address this misconception that race is simply about skin color and nothing more.
+We need to address this fallacy that race is simply about skin color and nothing more.
 To conflate requests that you not talk over people belonging to a specific culture about their intracultural affairs with racial discrimination is thoughtless at best, and exceptionally arrogant at worst.
 Contrary to society’s efforts to deny that black people have a legitimate culture that is worthy of being acknowledged as such, we do in fact have unique customs, traditions, and issues that those living outside of black bodies do not have the experience or authority to pontificate about.

 Outside of non-black people wondering why they cannot be certified negrologists, the issue with reducing racial identities to skin hues is that it creates space for people to make false equivalencies.
 A reference to a collective linked by a common cultural thread—e.g., white people in America—is not a campaign to single innocent people out for “the color of their skin”.
-Nor is a person of color referring to their own racial identity a bid to “divide” people– as was once suggested by a white coworker when I referred to another coworker as the “other black girl working here”.
+Nor is a person of color referring to their own racial identity a bid to “divide” people– as was once suggested by a white coworker when I referred to another coworker as “the other black girl working here”.
 And to my beloved white folks who have ever felt personally victimized by someone indicating your or another person’s race, it may shock you to know that members of your collective defined most of the racial categories we refer to in the United States.

 My ancestors did not refer to themselves as “black” until their various, African identities were snatched from them, and a common phenotype—“blackness”—and geographical place of origin became qualifiers for a common condition in the Western world.
 There are black people, who if literal skin complexion were the only factor in the shaping of one’s racial identity, might not consider themselves black.
 But it’s not that simple.
 Our cultural identities are also about things like family dynamics, the languages we speak, the way we dress, how we style our hair, and the recreation we enjoy.
 Black folks don’t say “for the culture” for nothing.